thomas-guehenneux/test-vitepress/docs/en/corporate/page1.md

   (HMR](./features#hot-module-replacement) ).

 - A build command that bundles code with [Rollup](https://rollupjs.org).
-  It is preconfigured to output highly optimized static assets for production.
+  Preconfigured to output highly optimized static assets for production.

 Vite comes with practical out-of-the-box defaults and is designed to be used in its project-generated configuration, but is also highly